NAFTA talks making progress, Canada's Freeland says

 Canadian Foreign Minister Chrystia Freeland said Friday officials were making progress in intensive talks to revamp the 24-year-old North American Free Trade Agreement with the United States and Mexico.

-Freeland met over two days in Washington with US Trade Representative Robert Lighthizer and Mexican Economy Minister Ildefonso Guajardo to try to reach an agreement on a new NAFTA.
+Freeland met over two days in Washington with US Trade Representative Robert Lighthizer, who described the talks as "positive," and Mexican Economy Minister Ildefonso Guajardo to try to reach an agreement on a new NAFTA.

-The discussions have entered "a new, more intensive phase of engagement," she told Canadian television.
+The discussions have entered "a new, more intensive phase of engagement," Freeland told Canadian television.

 "The tone is positive.
 We are making progress.
 And we're just all very committed to working as hard as we can to get a good deal, a win-win-win."